-Bikini Model Alexa Collins Stuns In Plunging, Sequined Dress
+Bikini Model Alexa Collins Stuns In Plunging Sequined Dress

-Alexa Collins sent temperatures soaring on her Instagram page this week with a sizzling nenw set of photos that has her fans talking for all of the right reasons.
+Alexa Collins sent temperatures soaring on her Instagram page this week with a sizzling new set of photos that has her fans talking for all of the right reasons.

 The latest addition to the bikini model’s Instagram feed was shared on Thursday and was an instant hit with her 734,000 followers.
 The post included a total of three photos taken as the babe got ready in her bathroom for a night out, and she was certainly dressed to impress for the festivities.

 Alexa stunned in a yet another gorgeous dress from Hot Miami Styles that did nothing but favors for her killer curves.
 The piece was dripping in shiny silver sequins that alone were enough to turn a few heads — though the number’s revealing design may have already done the job.
-Cleavage spilled out of the dress from nearly every angle thanks to its plunging neckline and wide armholes, making for a seriously NSFW showing of skin that her audience hardly seemed bothered by.
+Cleavage spilled out of the dress from nearly every angle — thanks to its plunging neckline and wide armholes — making for a seriously NSFW showing of skin that her audience hardly seemed bothered by.

 The blond bombshell’s dress proceeded to cinch at her waist to accentuate her flat midsection, while its daringly short skirt hugged her killer curves in all of the right ways.
 It also boasted a strappy, open-back design that revealed even more of the babe’s toned physique, further upping the ante of her eye-popping display.

 Alexa kept her look simple and accessorized with a thin chain necklace that added even more bling.
-She wore her long, platinum tresses down in loose waves that were perfectly parted in the middle to frame her face.
+She wore her long platinum tresses down in loose waves that were perfectly parted in the middle to frame her face.

 As for her beauty for the evening, the social media sensation was glammed up with a glossy peach lip, shimmering highlighter, and pink blush.
 She also covered her lashes in a thick coat of mascara, making her piercing brown eyes pop.